 Female fertility (30% lower), Menopause (onset 1.74 years earlier on average), Male fertility (Impotence, Reduced sperm count and motility, sperm less able to penetrate the ovum, increased shape abnormalities).

-Periodontal disease, nicotinic stomatitis, oral candidiasis, delayed would healing, smokers melanosis.
+Periodontal disease, nicotinic stomatitis, oral candidiasis, delayed would healing, smokers melanosis, failure of dental implants.

 Depression, Hearing loss, Multiple sclerosis, Dementia, Type 2 Diabetes.